maxbarnas/sigkill.dk/writings/semicolons.md

 F# and Matlab use semicolons for separating elements in collections, and in Lisp they are used for comments.

-An interesting quesion is *which languages do not use semicolons at all*?
+Clearly semicolons are widespread, but *which languages do not use semicolons at all*?
 This page is an attempt at a list, although it elides [esoteric languages](https://esolangs.org/), unless they are very notable (like Brainfuck).

 Do you know of any languages I've missed?
 Please write me.